 Sautéed spinach is super yummy on burgers, it would add another layer of texture, and it amps up the nutrient density.
 Sautéed spinach for the win.

 So after going through this process, here’s what I would serve:

 Black bean burgers stacked with coconut bacon, cashew cheese, red onions and sautéed spinach.

-I’d find some nice whole wheat buns, make a little avocado mayo, and call it a damn day.
+I’d find some nice whole wheat buns, make a little mayo, and call it a damn day.

 I guarantee you that there would be no pizza ordering nonsense with this meal.

 So whether you’re planning your meals for the week ahead, a special dinner, or just deciding on lunch, use this formula and pretty soon it’ll become second nature.

 Or, you can just follow along with my recipes and leave it to me.
 I’ve gotten much better since 1999.

 Some relationships are clearly doomed for failure.
 Your relationship with food shouldn’t be one of them.

 Unlike romantic relationships that come and go, your relationship with food lasts a lifetime.
 And the health of that relationship will determine a lot of things in your life.